Exchange students should consult our exchange programs page for further details.

 Students who have validated 120 ECTS credits (90 in business related subjects) at an approved institution may apply for direct entry to Year 3.
 Students entering Year 3 must have completed an internship of 5 months minimum before joining the BIB program.
 There is no internship period in Year 3.

-- University transcripts (front / back with scale): certified copies of all documents must be sent by regular mail directly from the institution
+- High school transcripts for the last 3 years of studies (front / back with scale): certified copies of all documents must be sent by email directly from the school - for Year 1

 - Internationally recognized passport picture